Why collect organic matter?

 - Liquids – Juice, alcohol, coffee, tea, herbal tea, paper coffee filters, tea/herbal tea bags, soups, sauces

 - Cake, cookies, candy, sweet treats, desserts

 - Condiments – Salt, spices, sauces, ketchup, mustard, mayonnaise, etc.

 - Fried foods, edible oils and fats – Animal and vegetable fats, margarine, butter, vegetable oil, etc.

 - Garden, lawn and flowerbed waste – grass clippings, flowers, weeds, ragweed, dandelions, plants, honey locust beans, etc.

 - Facial tissues, toilet paper, chemical-free paper towels, paper table napkins

 - Soiled paper or cardboard food packaging or serving containers – French-fry bags, pizza boxes, pastry boxes or bags, paper or cardboard packaging from fast-food restaurants, cardboard dishes (soiled or clean), paper tablecloths, cardboard egg cartons, popcorn bags, paper hand towels, muffin cups, parchment paper, waxed cardboard, other paper products

-- Pet and animal food and biscuits
+- Pet food and biscuits

-- Pet feces (without plastic bag)
+- Pet excrement (without plastic bag)